platformsh/platformsh-docs/sites/upsun/src/increase-observability/application-metrics/cont-prof-comparison.md

 ![Routes](/images/observability/cont-prof-comparison-console.png "0.5")

-Once comparison enabled, you can select two timeframes referred to as ``A`` and ``B``.
+With comparisons enabled, you can select two timeframes referred to as ``A`` and ``B``.
 Those times can overlap.

 ## Understanding continuous profiling visual comparison